 TABL TABLE 1 - Proposed conditions imposed on the licence: 1.
 Section 11A of the Liquor Act 2007 applies to this licence.
 Liquor must not be sold by retail on the licensed premises for a continuous period of 6 hours between 04:00 AM and 10:00 AM during each consecutive period of 24 hours.
 The licensee must comply with this 6-hour closure period along with any other limits specified in the trading hours for this licence.
-2. Restricted trading & NYE (std) Retail sales - Good Friday: Not permitted - December 24th: Normal trading Monday to Saturday, 8:00 AM to 10:00 PM Sunday - Christmas Day: Not permitted - December 31st: Normal trading 3.
-O002030 No walk-up The licensee must ensure that the sale of liquor is limited to taking orders over the telephone or by facsimile or mail order, or through an Internet site.
-4. The licensee must ensure that no tastings are conducted on the premises.
+2. Restricted trading & NYE (std) Retail sales - Good Friday: Not permitted - December 24th: Normal trading Monday to Saturday, 8:00 AM to 10:00 PM Sunday - Christmas Day: Not permitted - December 31st: Normal trading Monday to Saturday, 10:00 AM to 12:00 midnight on a Sunday 3.
+O002030 No walk-up The licensee must ensure that the sale of liquor is limited to taking orders over the telephone or by facsimile or mail order, or through an Internet site 4.
+The licensee must ensure that no tastings are conducted on the premises.
 5. No advertising or promotional material relating to liquor is to be displayed outside the premises.
 6. No liquor products for sale under this licence are to be delivered or stored at the licensed premises.
-7. Plan of management: The premises is to be operated at all times in accordance with the Plan of Management dated 23/12/2020 as may be varied from time to time after consultation with NSW Police and/or Liquor and Gaming NSW.
-A copy of the Plan of Management is to be kept on the premises and made available for inspection on the request of a police officer, council officer, or Liquor & Gaming NSW inspector.
+7. No same day delivery condition Alcohol is not permitted to be delivered to a customer on the same business day as the order is placed.
+8. Plan of management condition The premises is to be operated at all times in accordance with the Plan of Management dated 7 October 2021as may be varied from time to time after consultation with NSW Police and/or Liquor and Gaming NSW.
+A copy of the Plan of Management is to be kept on the premises and made available for inspection on the request of a police officer, council officer, or Liquor & Gaming NSW inspector